By Evan Forrest (SurfaceTip)

 - No – turn back to the UEFI settings.

-2 How to check your Surface Go device Information via UEFI settings?
+How do you check your Surface Go device information via UEFI settings?

-The first displayed page when you enter UEFI settings is the PC information page.
-On the page, you can find out more information about your device identities such as Model, System UUID (Universally Unique Identifier), Serial Number, and Asset Tag.
-Moreover, it also displays all important system other components version that you might need for troubleshooting.
+The PC information page is the first displayed page when you enter UEFI settings.
+You can find more information about your device identities on the page, such as Model, System UUID (Universally Unique Identifier), Serial Number, and Asset Tag.
+Moreover, it also displays all important system component versions you might need for troubleshooting.

 - Enter Surface UEFI settings as per the instructions above.